 Cyber Monday, which occurs three days after Black Friday, is an even more enticing prospect: Consumers spent $10.7 billion on Cyber Monday last year, with a peak of $12 million spent every minute during the busiest hour (11 pm-12 am ET / 8 pm-9 pm PT).

-With that level of consumer spending available, eCommerce sellers who get these two dates correct can enjoy windfall profits, easily elevating revenue comfortably into the black, and starting to build their brand further in 2023.
+With that level of consumer spending available, eCommerce sellers who get these two dates correct can enjoy windfall profits, effortlessly elevating revenue comfortably into the black and starting to build their brand further in 2023.

 But that doesn’t mean it’ll be easy.

-Let’s look at three of the most common holiday blunders and how you can avoid them this season.
+Let’s look at three of the most common holiday blunders and how to avoid them this season.

 1. Lack of Adequate Insurance:

 Insurance isn’t glamorous, which makes it easy to overlook, but it’s critical.
-If a customer makes a successful claim against you, not having the right eCommerce insurance in place (or worse, none at all!) can easily wipe out an eCommerce seller’s entire business.
+If a customer makes a successful claim against you, not having the right eCommerce insurance (or worse, none) can easily wipe out an eCommerce seller’s entire business.

-A good policy should adequately cover you if a customer is injured or their property is damaged as a result of a product you sold them.
-The cost of the policy will be determined by two major factors.
+A good policy should adequately cover you if a customer is injured or their property is damaged due to a product you sold them.
+Two major factors will determine the cost of the policy.

 The first consideration is the likelihood of your products causing damage.
 Some products are more hazardous than others.
 Anything with an electronic component, for example, has the potential to malfunction and start a fire, whereas a knitted toy is probably safe.

-The second factor is the number of units of each product sold (also known as ‘exposure’).
-If the chances of an accident occurring as a result of your product are one in a million, it is unlikely to occur if you sell one, ten, or even 100 units.
+The second factor is the number of units sold for each product (known as ‘exposure’).
+If the chances of an accident occurring due to your product are one in a million, it is unlikely to occur if you sell one, ten, or even 100 units.
 Chances are it will if you sell a million.
-This is why, at this time of year, having the right insurance in place is critical, because as your sales increase, so does your exposure.
+This is why, at this time of year, having the right insurance in place is critical because as your sales increase, so does your exposure.

 2. Improper Inventory Management:

 Nothing is more annoying than having customers on your site who want to buy but are thwarted by ‘out-of-stock tags all over your product range.
 Out-of-stock tags were up 8% on Cyber Monday last year compared to the previous week (November 22).
-However, when compared to 2020 figures, they were up 169 percent, and a staggering 258 percent when compared to 2019 figures.
-This suggests that the pandemic has had a significant impact on supply chains, a problem that has yet to be fully resolved.
+However, compared to 2020 figures, they were up 169 per cent, and a staggering 258 per cent compared to 2019 figures.
+This suggests that the pandemic has significantly impacted supply chains, a problem that has yet to be fully resolved.

-Historically, eCommerce sellers calculated their safety stock,’ or the amount of excess stock they should keep in reserve, using the following formula:
+Historically, eCommerce sellers calculated their safety stock,’ or the amount of excess inventory they should keep in reserve, using the following formula:

-Maximum daily unit purchases X maximum product production time = safety stock
+Maximum daily unit purchases X full product production time = safety stock

-While that is still a good rule of thumb, keep in close contact with your suppliers so that you can plan for any delays they may experience as a result of supply chain disruption.
+While that is still a good rule of thumb, keep in close contact with your suppliers so that you can plan for any delays they may experience due to supply chain disruption.

 When planning your Black Friday/Cyber Monday sales, don’t forget about packaging, right down to having enough tissue paper, stickers, or tape to package your products to the standard the customer expects.
-There is only one thing more frustrating than running out of stock: running out of boxes in which to ship the product.
+There is only one more frustrating thing than running out of stock: running out of boxes to ship the product.